llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 .. code-block:: llvm

-  ; Indicates the access does not access fine-grained memory, or ; remote device memory.
+  ; Indicates the atomic does not access fine-grained memory, or ; remote device memory.
-  %old0 = atomicrmw sub ptr %ptr0, i32 1 acquire, !amdgpu.no.fine.grained.memory !0, !amdgpu.no.remote.memory.access !0
+  %old0 = atomicrmw sub ptr %ptr0, i32 1 acquire, !amdgpu.no.fine.grained.memory !0, !amdgpu.no.remote.memory !0

-  ; Indicates the access does not access peer device memory.
+  ; Indicates the atomic does not access peer device memory.
-  %old2 = atomicrmw sub ptr %ptr2, i32 1 acquire, !amdgpu.no.remote.memory.access !0
+  %old2 = atomicrmw sub ptr %ptr2, i32 1 acquire, !amdgpu.no.remote.memory !0

   !0 = !{}